(Originally published 2nd December 2022, updated October 2023)

-During the early morning sunrise on December 20th 2021, we (Hugh Newman and JJ Ainsworth) witnessed a stunning winter solstice alignment phenomena at Karahan Tepe in southeast Turkey that had not been observed since it was deliberately covered over at the end of its use, c.10,000 years ago.
-The authors propose this is the earliest ever proof of the winter solstice being incorporated into a megalithic structure, and redefines what we know about the sophistication of the Pre-Pottery Neolithic people at this time.
+During the early morning sunrise on December 20th 2021, we (Hugh Newman and JJ Ainsworth) witnessed a stunning winter solstice alignment phenomenon at Karahan Tepe in southeast Turkey that had not been observed since it was deliberately covered over at the end of its use, c.10,000 years ago.
+Karahan Tepe is 11,400 years old, so the authors propose this is the earliest ever proof of the winter solstice being incorporated into a megalithic structure and redefines what we know about the sophistication of the Pre-Pottery Neolithic people at this time.

-Karahan Tepe is a unique Pre-Pottery Neolithic complex built upon a large limestone hill.
+Karahan Tepe is a unique Pre-Pottery Neolithic complex built upon a large limestone hill in the Tektek Mountains.
 When viewing the horizon from its peak, it feels like it is in the middle of nowhere.
-There are several sites of a similar age and style being excavated right now in a zone called ‘Tas Tepeler,’ meaning ‘Stone Hills/Mounds’.
+There are several sites of a similar age and style being excavated right now in a zone called ‘Taş Tepeler,’ meaning ‘Stone Hills/Mounds’.
 This covers an area of 124 miles in width.
 Karahan Tepe is one of 11 sites under investigation.
-Göbekli Tepe being the primary site, it is the only one currently open to the public.
+Göbekli Tepe, being the primary site, is the only one currently open to the public.
 At the time of writing, Karahan Tepe is yet to officially open, but visitors are welcome.

-In 2019 excavation finally began, led by archaeologist Prof. Necmi Karul, associate professor in the Prehistory Department of Istanbul University.
+In 2019, excavation finally began, led by archaeologist Prof. Necmi Karul, associate professor in the Prehistory Department of Istanbul University.
 As his team slowly uncovered the northern slopes of the stone hill, some astonishing discoveries began to be made.
-One of the most fascinating elements of the excavation was the ‘hypogeum’ style chambers and pits, and the way the western side of the main 75 ft-wide enclosure (Structure AD) has what appeared to be T-Pillars carved out of solid bedrock, whilst others in the circle were free-standing.
-The site looks like it was damaged (or decommissioned) before it was deliberately, and very carefully, covered over.
-Having said that, only one percent of Karahan Tepe has been opened up so far.
+One of the most fascinating elements of the excavation was the ‘hypogeum’ style chambers and pits and the way the western side of the main 23m (75ft) wide enclosure (Structure AD) has what appeared to be T-Pillars carved out of solid bedrock, whilst others in the circle were free-standing.
+The site looks like it was damaged (or decommissioned) before it was deliberately and very carefully covered over.
+Having said that, less than five percent of Karahan Tepe has been opened up so far.

-Necmi Karul wrote a paper examining the techniques and implications of the burying process 2 suggesting this was a very important part of the complex.
-He focussed on the AB Pit (also called the Pillar Shrine), a 7m by 6m shaft with 10 bedrock pillars, a free-standing monolith and a protruding carved head on the western wall.
+Necmi Karul wrote a paper examining the techniques and implications of the burying process2, suggesting this was a very important part of the complex.
+He focussed on Structure AB (also called the Pillar Shrine), a 7m by 6m (30ft by 19ft) pit with 10 bedrock pillars, a free-standing monolith and a protruding carved head on the western wall.
 Its elongated neck has serpent scales etched into it and a V-shape under the chin.
-On the southeast edge of the pit is a 70cm wide porthole hole, that leads out to the main 75 ft-wide enclosure.
-Like at Göbekli Tepe, numerous holed stones have been unearthed at Karahan Tepe, but why was this one, which is carved from the natural bedrock, in this exact position in relation to the Pillar Shrine?
+On the southeast edge of the Pillar Shrine is a 70cm (2.3ft) wide porthole that leads out to the main enclosure.
+Like at Göbekli Tepe, numerous holed stones have been unearthed, with this one fixed in place due to it being carved from the bedrock.

-The Pillar Shrine has a trapezoidal plan with rounded corners.
+The Pillar Shrine has a roughly egg-shaped plan.
 The 11th pillar is the only one not carved directly out of the bedrock; rather, it is inserted into a carved socket at its base.
-Martin Sweatman suggests this could be one-half of an oval annulus stone.3 Standing 1.6-1.7 metres high, the four pillars lined up in front of the head were crafted more elaborately than those in the back row, which are 1-1.4m tall.
-All pillars are conical, perfectly upright, and, all except one, are shaped like an erect phallus.
+Martin Sweatman suggests this could be one-half of an oval holed stone.3 Standing 1.6-1.7m (5.2 – 5.6ft) high, the four pillars lined up in front of the head were crafted more elaborately than those in the back row, which are 1-1.4m (3 – 3.6ft) tall.
+Most pillars are conical, perfectly upright, and all, except one, are shaped like an erect phallus.
 Below the porthole are worn steps, which may have been where people would climb down after entering through the hole from Structure AD.

 Observing the Winter Solstice Sun Effect